anon-real/contract-testing/README.md

       .build()
       .convertToInputWith("ce552663312afc2379a91f803c93e2b10b424f176fbc930055c10def2fd88a5d", 0)
 ```
 This is the user's box containing his funds.
-Here he has 1k Tether which he wish to swap for SigUSD.
+Here he has 1k Tether which he wishes to swap for SigUSD.
 For simplicity the contract of this box is `sigmaProp(true)`.

 ### User Output Box
 ```scala